Policies, Procedures & Statutory Documentation

 Detail Amount

-Pupil premium funding allocation this academic year £191,625
+Pupil premium funding allocation this academic year £220,375.00

-Part A: Pupil premium strategy plan
+Part A: Pupil Premium Strategy Plan

 Statement of intent

 High-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
-This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
+This has proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
 Our approach is proactive in response to common challenges and individual needs:

 • To ensure disadvantaged pupils are challenged in the work that they’re set